An operational continuum limit of quantum combs: The continuous process tensor framework

 In \cref{ssec:processes as cMPS}, we have seen that we can write a continuous process tensor as a cMPS $\cpt{\gen}{\{\mathbb{P}_\nu\}}{\kket{\rho_0^{\rm SE}}\!\bbra{\id_{\rm SE}}}$, where $\gen$ is the system-environment Lindbladian, $\mathbb{P}_\nu$ are the $d_{\rm S}^4-1$ non-identity Pauli matrices on the Liouville space and $\rho_0^{\rm SE}$ is the system-environment initial state.~\cref{ssec:reps} furthermore elucidated how these objects naturally play a role in the characterisation of a quantum stochastic process as an actualised operator.
-Although in principle one could arrive at an equivalent framework with any choice of basis or definition of the vacuum, we believe that these choices are sufficiently meaningful and useful that we will imbue it with a `canonical' labelling as a representation within the space of field theory states.
-Specifically, we collect together the machinery we have introduced so far and make the following definition as a standardisation of continuous process tensors. \begin{definition}[Process-canonical representation] A \emph{process-canonical representation} of a continuous process of a $d_{\rm S}$ dimensional quantum system, is a cMPS state vector $\cmps{Q}{\{R_\nu\}}{B}$ whose auxiliary system corresponds to the Liouville space of some $\rm SE$.
-That is, where $Q$ is a vectorised Lindblad operator on a $d_{\rm S} \times d_{\rm E}$ dimensional quantum system, $R_\nu = \id_{\rm E} \otimes \mathbb{P}_\nu$ for $\nu \in [d_{\rm S}^4 - 1]$ are the non-identity Pauli matrices on the system and $B = \kket{\rho_0^{\rm SE}}\!\bbra{\id}$ for $\rho_0^{\rm SE}$ a quantum state. \end{definition} The process-canonical representation selects a fixed gauge within the cMPS freedom, which has a meaningful physical interpretation in dynamics.
+Although, as seen in~\cref{ssec:reps}, in principle one could arrive at an equivalent framework with any choice of basis or definition of the vacuum, we believe that these choices are sufficiently meaningful and useful that we will imbue it with a `canonical' labelling as a representation within the space of Fock space vectors.
+Specifically, we collect together the machinery we have introduced so far and make the following definition as a standardisation of continuous process tensors. \begin{definition}[Process-canonical representation] A \emph{process-canonical representation} of a continuous process of a $d_{\rm S}$ dimensional quantum system, is a cMPS $\cmps{Q}{\{R_\nu\}}{B} \in \Gamma^{d_{\rm S}^4 - 1}_{[0,T]}$ whose auxiliary system corresponds to the Liouville space of some $\rm SE$.
+That is, where $Q$ is a vectorised Lindblad operator on a $d_{\rm S} \times d_{\rm E}$ dimensional quantum system, $R_\nu = \id_{\rm E} \otimes \mathbb{P}_\nu$ for $\nu \in [d_{\rm S}^4 - 1]$ are the non-identity Pauli matrices on the system and $B = \kket{\rho_0^{\rm SE}}\!\bbra{\id}$ for $\rho_0^{\rm SE}$ a quantum state. \end{definition} The process-canonical representation selects a fixed gauge within the cMPS freedom, such that the virtual space has a meaningful physical interpretation via its dynamics.
 In particular, they allow us to interpret the virtual space of the cMPS as the Liouville space of the system-environment dynamics.
-Field theory states that represent a physical quantum stochastic process with a well behaved generator and a valid initial state, in the sense of \cref{ssec:processes as cMPS}, naturally have a process-canonical representation.
+Fock space elements that represent a physical quantum stochastic process with a well behaved generator and a valid initial state, in the sense of \cref{ssec:processes as cMPS}, naturally have a process-canonical representation.
 We leave the question of where the process-canonical form fits within the general theory of quantum stochastic processes to future work.